 OTC medicines – Bring over-the-counter medicines like ibuprofen, anti-diarrhoeal and any stomach meds with you.
 If you go to the ship doctor and they think that you may be sick, they will quarantine you.
 This happened to my husband for 24 hours on a previous cruise and he missed our stop in Costa Rica entirely when a simple pill would have done the trick.

-A lanyard for your room key – MagicBands aren’t on DCL ships yet – well, except for kids in the kids club.
-A lanyard with a case to hold your room/charge key is helpful, especially for kids who are old enough to carry their own key.
+A lanyard for your room key – MagicBands aren’t on DCL ships yet – well, except for children in the kids club.
+Which is why a Disney lanyard with a case to hold your room/charge key is helpful, especially for kids who are old enough to carry their own key.
 This way, there is no need to worry about carrying a bag or deal with the fact that your bathing suit doesn’t have pockets.
 The front desk can hole punch the card for you.
 They sell some really cute lanyards in the gift shops aboard too.
 Go ahead and throw a few pins on it too for some pin trading with cast members.

 Pirate Gear – Every cruise has a Pirate Night, which is one of the big party nights on the ship.
 Disney will leave maroon pirate bandannas in your room for you, but if you want additional swag, you can buy some on the boat.
 Or be prepared and hit up the dollar store prior to boarding so you can take your own.
 Girls and boys both dress up for this night.
 We packed blow-up swords and eye patches, neither of which took up much room in our bags.
 I had also adorned black tees with an EZ Peasy skull patch for my boys to don.
 Although my duo didn’t make it to 10:30 at night for the fireworks at the end of the Pirate party, they fit in with all the other kids and enjoyed dressing up too.